 Yes it’s Orvis Encounter again.
 Orvis has been around for over 150 years, founded in 1856 in Manchester Vermont, and have been making great outdoor products ever since.
 I guess they have had plenty of time to figure out how to make a quality entry level products for fly fishing beginners.
-Orvis calls this value priced and I think it’s more than appropriate because for around $169.00 this is more of a mid than an entry level wader.
+Orvis calls this value priced and I think it’s more than appropriate because for this price this is more of a mid than an entry level wader.
 This is stylish, it’s a 4 layer nylon shell and comes with a lot of cool features, the hand warmer pocket, the zippered chest storage pocket, the lower leg protection, wading belt, neoprene booties, gravel guards, etc. This wader comes in sizes for all anglers, men, women and teens.
 For this price we couldn’t find anything comparable, this, my friends, is a highly recommend.
 These waders could seriously last you for years.
 To purchase click the header or image.

-Hodgman stepped it up with the H5 chest wader for around $220.00.
+Hodgman stepped it up with the H5 chest wader cant be beat for the money.
 This wader is a combination of 3 and 5 layer construction, Hodgman figured out a way to deliver puncture resistance on the legs and seat and at the same time giving you comfort and mobility where you need it most.
 This lightweight breathable wader features a durable water repellant coating to shed water from the outside of the wader.
 The H5 also give you a top loading external pocket with water resistant zipper, micro-fleece lined hand warmer, internal storage pocket, wade belt, gravel guards, back D ring to store your net and more.
 These waders were built to last and their anatomically correct left and right booties are built for comfort and utilize 5mm thick neoprene to keep your feet warm.
 Hodgman hit the mark with this 3 and 5 layer combination and are highly recommended for the angler who is serious about fishing.
 To purchase click the header or image